Ratusha (Ivano-Frankivsk): 20th century

 After World War I, the war in Eastern Europe continued on until the 1920s as old empires were falling apart, particularly due to change of power in the former Russian Empire.
 In the first years after the war Poland went through some difficult financial times and it took some time before the government decided to restore the old city hall.
 In 1929, the Polish government engaged Krash and Company, engineers, to work on the rathaus.
-That December, the local government accepted a bid on the building and in 1930 accepted a design from architect Stanislaw Trela.
+That December, the local government accepted a bid on the building and in 1930 accepted a design from architect Stanisław Trela.
 During the installation of the foundation of the building's south-eastern wing, workers installed a time capsule containing plans of the new design, photos of the old rathaus, and other documents.
 Initial plans had the construction finished in 1932, but, due to lack of financing, the construction continued until 1935, while decorative work continued until World War II.

 The rathaus survived World War II.
 The building design represents a cross (the Order of Virtuti Militari).
 At the intersection of the cross rises a tower topped with a dome which is reminiscent of a military helmet.
 On the fourth floor at each corner were placed bronze eagles that represent the Polish state symbol of the (white eagle).
 During renovations in 1957 those "ideologically alien" creations were replaced with inexpressive sculptural decorations.
 The complete height of the rathaus is 49.5 m, a height that at the time of construction made it the tallest structure in the city.
 Unlike the previous versions of the building, it was not used as a town hall, but rather as a symbolic representation of the past.
 The space in the building was leased to numerous stores which, after the "Golden September" (the Soviet term for the invasion of Poland in 1939), were closed.

 During the Nazi occupation Hitler's followers tried to destroy the building.
 However, they were unable to blow it up as the rathaus was built out of reinforced concrete.
 The Germans managed, however, to blow up its northwestern wing; they ran out of time to destroy the rest of the building.
 After the Soviet liberation the building was used as a warehouse.
 In 1957 the oblast Regional Administration financed a renovation project that continued until 1958.
 On April 26, 1959 the building reopened as a regional museum, which it still houses today.